Jorge Soler Player Props: Marlins vs. Yankees

 Jorge Soler At The Plate

-- Soler leads Miami in total hits (101) this season while batting .244 with 48 extra-base hits.
+- Soler has 101 hits, which is best among Miami hitters this season, while batting .244 with 48 extra-base hits.

-- Among the qualified hitters in MLB action, his batting average ranks 106th, his on-base percentage ranks 68th, and he is 24th in the league in slugging.
+- Among qualified hitters, he ranks 103rd in batting average, while his on-base percentage ranks 66th and he is 22nd in slugging.

-- Soler has reached base via a hit in 71 games this season (of 112 played), and had multiple hits in 20 of those games.
+- In 63.4% of his 112 games this season, Soler has picked up at least one hit.
+He's also had 20 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.